Using the Axe Developer Hub GitHub Action

 with:

-This job depends on the job that runs your test suite, specified with the needs: cypress line.
+The axe-dev-hub job in the example depends on the job that runs your test suite, specified with the needs: your-CI-test line.
 Be sure to update this line to match the name of the job that runs your test suite.

 Results